Lauri Fitz-Pegado and Dance Institute of Washington's Kahina Haynes in Conversation

-- Former U.S. Foreign Service Officer in the Dominican Republic and Mexico with extensive knowledge of cultural diplomacy
+- Former U.S. Foreign Service Officer specializing in cultural affairs, dancer, Director General of the Foreign Commercial Service and corporate executive with extensive knowledge of cultural and commercial diplomacy

 - Insight into how culture shapes global relationships and foreign policy

 - Reflecting on her international career in diplomacy, policy, public affairs, communications and advocacy, Lauri captivates audiences with her life story.

 Cultural and commercial diplomacy are the hallmarks of Lauri’s career working at the Voice of America, the U.S. Information Agency, and serving as a Foreign Service Officer in Mexico and the Dominican Republic.
 A former Assistant Secretary and Director General of the U.S. and Foreign Commercial Service, she managed 130 overseas and 90 domestic offices engaged in promoting US exports.
 Lauri was a senior executive at Hill and Knowlton and Gray and Company, and a partner at The Livingston Group.
 She also was a senior executive at Iridium, LLC, a mobile satellite company created by Motorola.